Azure-Samples/blockchain/blockchain-workbench/application-and-smart-contract-samples/readme.md

 [](media/deployapp4.PNG)
 You will have 0 members assigned to the contract.
 Click the 0 in upper right and add members as appropriate.

+Note: We do not support [libraries](https://solidity.readthedocs.io/en/v0.4.21/contracts.html#libraries) in the current version of Workbench.
+Please move the functions from the library into your contract.

 ## Prerequisites